ValentinVoigt/bootstrap-material-datetimepicker/README.md

 Originaly designed for Bootstrap Material, the V2.0 is now completely standalone and responsive.

+### This is a fork!

+Upstream is unsupported and can be found at https://github.com/T00rk/bootstrap-material-datetimepicker

+List of changes of this fork:

+* Fix T00rk/bootstrap-material-datetimepicker#83

 ### Updates

 | Date				| Author			| Description											 |